-The following video demonstrates how to make and use a toy called Zoom Ball (Sometimes called Forward Pass).
+This link and the following video demonstrates how to make and use a toy called Zoom Ball (Sometimes called Forward Pass).
 It is resistive because it takes force to open the handles that make the ball shoot across to the other player.
 Players develop the coordination to use both hands together and rhythm to repetitively open and close arms at the right times.

 These are just a few tips on how to help individuals with dyspraxia develop hand skills.
 Please check out my book From Flapping to Function: A Parent's Guide to Autism and Hand Skills for many more strategies...